 Poor Water Quality

-People are often surprised how quickly water quality can deteriorate, even if we are using a good quality filter on our aquariums.
+People are often surprised by how quickly water quality can deteriorate, even if we are using a good quality filter on our aquariums.

 Overfeeding our fish is a classic way we lower our water quality.
 I like to feed my fish little and often, rather than all in one go.
 Adding a little food at a time allows us to observe how much food our guppies are eating before adding more.
 If we just drop a giant pinch of food into our guppy tank, then walk away, a lot of the food will drop down behind rocks or into the plants where it is uneaten and starts to rot.